mkbeefcake/mkbeefcake/README.md

 With many years of work experience in Software Development and designed & developed across multiple products; by creating proof of concept, developing a minimal viable product (MVP), testing and iterating from their understanding business outcomes and using business metrics to engineer better solutions.

 1. Skillsets
-- Javascript/Typescript, Python, C++, Java
+- Javascript/Typescript, Python, C++, Java, PHP
-- React, Node, FastAPI
+- React, Vue, Node, FastAPI
-- Web3, AI technologies, Full Stack deelopment
+- Web3, AI, Full Stack development

 2. Community
 - A founding member of Joystream community